 - Calculate the geometric ratio (to account for skewed distributions) of pledger citations to total citations, separately for each year, and average yearly ratios.

-For campaigns relating to scholarly publishing, pledgers will also select which authorship position/s their pledge will apply to (first, middle, and/or last author papers).
-This allows flexibility according to each researcher's circumstances (e.g. principle investigators who do not feel comfortable dictating their junior first-author colleagues' choice of journal).
+For campaigns relating to scholarly publishing, pledgers will also select the authorship position/s to which their pledge applies (first, middle, and/or last author papers).
+This allows flexibility according to each researcher's circumstances (e.g. principle investigators who do not feel comfortable deciding where to submit papers first-authored by junior colleagues).